sbchengyiwei/Vicky_Blog/BST/Binary Search Tree.md

+#### 2.2.4 Time Complexity

-**Time Complexity:** The worst case time complexity of Search / Insertion / Delete operation is O(h) where h is the height of the Binary Search Tree.
+​	The worst case time complexity of Search / Insertion / Delete operation is O(h) where h is the height of the Binary Search Tree.
 In worst case, we may have to travel from the root to the deepest leaf node.
 The height of a skewed tree may become n and the time complexity of the operations may become O(n).